 The best questions to ask are:

-Next, break down the outcome your One Reader wants but they haven’t been able to achieve.
-Create the ideal identity for your One Reader and craft the copy so they’ll live up to it.
-Find compelling messaging that’ll propel your One Reader past their problem using your solution.
+Break down the outcome your 1 reader wants but hasn’t been achieved.
+Find compelling messaging that’ll propel your 1 Reader past their problem using your solution.
+Create the ideal identity for your 1 reader and craft the copy so they’ll live up to it.
 Your product will provide the desired transformation when your audience buys it because your messaging will speak to their experience.

 Convert your audience research into converting web copy

 Stress the underlying benefit of the most important feature to your audience.
-Think about the benefits of your product in relation to:
+Think about the benefits of your product concerning:

-Include everything from their primary motivation to their tone, voice, and language.
-Before you write for your One Reader make sure you have an understanding of all these components.
+Include everything from their primary motivation to tone, voice, and language.
+Before you write for your one reader, ensure you understand all these components.

 Audience research is always first